justmorpheus/maskreveal/README.md

 # MaskReveal: Unmask Names from RC Details

 **MaskReveal** is a script designed for educational Open-Source Intelligence (OSINT) purposes.
-It aims to unmask the name associated with RC (Registration Certificate) details using the car number plate of Indian drivers using Google's Gemini AI.
+It aims to unmask names associated with RC (Registration Certificate) details derived from car number plates of Indian drivers using Google's Gemini AI.
 The tool is strictly for learning and research purposes, **not for exploitation or illegal activities**.

 ---

 ## Features

 - Resolves masked names from RC details by filling in placeholders (`*`).
-- Utilizes Google's Gemini AI (`gemini-1.5-flash`) for predicting Indian name.
+- Utilizes Google's Gemini AI (`gemini-1.5-flash`) for predicting Indian names.
+- Supports both direct API key input and environment variable configuration for seamless usage.

 ---

 ## Sources for Masked Names

-You can obtain masked names from the following platforms by entering vehicle number plate (only for Indian vehicles):
+You can obtain masked names from the following platforms by entering vehicle number plate details (specific to Indian vehicles):

 1. **[CarInfo App](https://www.carinfo.app/)** - Provides masked RC details for vehicles.
 2. **[VehicleInfo App](https://vehicleinfo.app/)** - A platform for vehicle information and RC details.
 3. **[Vahan (Government of India)](https://vahan.parivahan.gov.in/)** - Official government platform requiring user registration.
-4. **Other third-party websites** - Some platforms display masked names, such as `A*IS* A*MI*`.
+4. **Other third-party websites** - Some platforms display masked names, such as `R*AH*L K*UM*R`.

 > **Note**: This tool focuses on unmasking names obtained from non-government sources where masked details are publicly available.
 It is not exploiting any vulnerability or misconfiguration.